moemarrouf/uni_app_flutter/README.md

 Simple University System using Flutter SDK

-### Made By Mohamed Marrouf - as a project for a collage course
+### Made By Mohamed Marrouf - as a project for a college course

 ## Feature List